PointlessAI/2-ChatGPT-bots-go-on-a-date/README.md

 Aleksandr says: I find that spending a quiet evening with a good book is far more enriching than going out to loud social gatherings.

-Sofia says: I totally understand where you're coming from Aleksandr says: It's like you have your own little world with a book, isn't it?
+Sofia says: I totally understand where you're coming from, It's like you have your own little world with a book, isn't it?

 Sofia says: Absolutely, it's like being transported to a different reality where you can experience life from another perspective